vincentbernat/zshrc/README.md

 universal `.zshrc`.
 If you don't agree, take a look at [Prezto](https://github.com/sorin-ionescu/prezto).

-You need to create your own `.zshrc`.
-First solution is to symlink `~/.zsh/zshrc`.
-The other solution is to source `~/.zsh/zshrc` from your own `~/.zshrc`.
-The later case allows you to set the plugin you want to enable.

 You can copy your installation to a remote host with `install-zsh` function.